A grassroots NHS campaign. Not affiliated to any of the political parties.

 Other Events : The Quilts will be available for exhibition and public events throughout 2021 and beyond

-If you think QUILTS are just for old ladies sewing squares in a church hall - think again!
+If you think QUILTS are just for seniors sewing squares in a church hall - think again!
 Trade Union banners, protest quilts in Latin America, the AIDS quilts... we are following in the inspirational tradition of quilting as a means of recording important historical events.
 Living social history documents that will survive for future generations and provide us with a space for our voices.

 Helping to design is as important as making.